udhav-kardile/CDAC-Project/README.md

-# 🛒 Brazilian Olist E-Commerce Analytics
+# 🛒 Olist E-Com Analytics

 ##  Project Overview
-This project uses past data from Olist to find useful insights with the help of data analysis, machine learning, and easy-to-understand visuals made in Power BI.
+This project uses past data from Olist to find useful insights with the help of data analysis, machine learning, and easy-to-understand visuals made using Power BI.

 Key Components of the Project: